remidinishanth/distributed_systems/ngnix/readme.md

 ![image](https://github.com/user-attachments/assets/7f0ae307-179f-4a87-9433-4de01e4b19a1)

+### Overview

+Traditional process- or thread-based models of handling concurrent connections involve handling each connection with a separate process or thread, and blocking on network or input/output operations.
+Depending on the application, it can be very inefficient in terms of memory and CPU consumption.
+Spawning a separate process or thread requires preparation of a new runtime environment, including allocation of heap and stack memory, and the creation of a new execution context.
+Additional CPU time is also spent creating these items, which can eventually lead to poor performance due to thread thrashing on excessive context switching.
+All of these complications manifest themselves in older web server architectures like Apache's.
+This is a tradeoff between offering a rich set of generally applicable features and optimized usage of server resources.

+From the very beginning, nginx was meant to be a specialized tool to achieve more performance, density and economical use of server resources while enabling dynamic growth of a website, so it has followed a different model.
+It was actually inspired by the ongoing development of advanced event-based mechanisms in a variety of operating systems.
+What resulted is a modular, event-driven, asynchronous, single-threaded, non-blocking architecture which became the foundation of nginx code.

+nginx uses multiplexing and event notifications heavily, and dedicates specific tasks to separate processes.
+Connections are processed in a highly efficient run-loop in a limited number of single-threaded processes called workers.
+Within each worker nginx can handle many thousands of concurrent connections and requests per second.

 #### How Does NGINX Work?
 NGINX uses a predictable process model that is tuned to the available hardware resources: